Skye (group)

-Skye is a South Korean boy band formed through Mnet's 2016 survival show Boys24, currently consists of Yoo Ji-ahn, Jung Yeon-tae, Hwang In-ho, Han Hyun-uk, Lee In-pyo, and Isaac Voo.
+Skye was a South Korean boy band formed through Mnet's 2016 survival show Boys24.
+The group consisted of Yoo Ji-ahn, Jung Yeon-tae, Hwang In-ho, Han Hyun-uk, Lee In-pyo, and Isaac Voo.
 Originally an eight-piece ensemble, Jinsub departed from the group in March 2018, while Sunghyun departed on September 4, 2019.
+On November 25, 2025, they announced the conclusion of their group activities, and their final fan meeting was held on December 28, 2025.

-The group originally debuted on October 26, 2017 as In2It, under the management of MMO with their first extended play (EP) Carpe Diem.
-They continue released three more single album Snapshot (2018), Into The Night Fever (2018) and Puzzle (2019) prior their contract expired with the label in January 2020 and became an independent group.
-In May 2023, the group announced to rebranding under the new name Skye.
+The group originally debuted on October 26, 2017 as IN2IT, under the management of MMO with their first extended play (EP) Carpe Diem.
+They went on to release three more single albums: Snapshot (2018), Into The Night Fever (2018), and Puzzle (2019) prior to their contract expiration with the label in January 2020, when they became an independent group.
+In May 2023, the group announced that they were rebranding under the new name Skye.

 Name

 The group name, In2It, gives the direct meaning "Intuit" as well the phrase "In to it", which together means that "the boys will make fans fall into their intuitive charms".